 Convicted sex offenders are required to register at the college's Public Safety Department prior to registering for any course or program at St. John's College.
-Disclosure of information provided to the Public Safety Department will be provided to the assistant dean and the executive director of campus health and wellness.
+Disclosure of information provided to the Public Safety Department will be provided to the Assistant Dean and the Vice President for Student Engagement.
 Additional campus notifications will be initiated as deemed necessary.
 Failure to register with the college's Public Safety Department will result in disciplinary action including expulsion.

 As the local police authority, SFPD is the contact agency for questions relating to our local sex offender registry.
-Community members may also access the New Mexico State Sex Offender Registry for more information.
+Community members may also access the New Mexico Department of Public Safety Sex Offender Registry for more information.